wittgena/judgmental-phase-docs/judgmental-structural-index.md

 - **Beyond Lack: A Post-Judgmental Critique of Lacan**
 - **When Emergence Proves Itself: Reversing the Frame of Complexity Theory**
 - **The Sleep of Judgment: A Phase Interference Model of Recovery**
+- **The Phase Flow Structure of Life and Judgment: A Foundational Anchor for GPT & AGI**

 ---